agda/agda-stdlib/notes/style-guide.md

 * If there are lots of implicit arguments that are common to a collection of proofs they should be extracted by using an anonymous module.

+#### Variables

-* Implicit of type `Level` and `Set` can be generalized using the keyword `variable`.
+* `Level` and `Set`s can always be generalized using the keyword `variable`.

+* A file may only declare variables of other types if those types are used in the definition of the main type that the file concerns itself with.
   At the moment the policy is *not* to generalize over any other types to minimize the amount of information that users have to keep in their head concurrently.

+* Example: the main type in `Data.List.Properties` is `List A` where `A : Set a`.
+  Therefore it may declare variables over `Level`, `Set a`, `A`, `List A`.
+It may not declare variables over predicates (e.g. `P : Pred A l`) as predicates are not used in the definition of `List`, even though they are used in may list functions such as `filter`.

 ## Naming conventions